Ethiopian Empire

 Emperor Tewodros II (r.
-1855–1868) put an end to that state, reunified the Empire and led it into the modern period before dying during the British Expedition to Abyssinia.
+1855–1868) put an end to the Zemene Mesafint, reunified the Empire and led it into the modern period before dying during the British Expedition to Abyssinia.
 His successor Yohannes IV engaged primarily in war and successfully fought the Egyptians and Mahdists before dying against the latter in 1889.
-Emperor Menelik II, now residing in Addis Ababa, subjugated many peoples and kingdoms in what is now western, southern, and eastern Ethiopia, like Kaffa, Welayta, Aussa, and the Oromos.
+Emperor Menelik II, now residing in Addis Ababa, subjugated many peoples and kingdoms in what is now western, southern, and eastern Ethiopia, like Kaffa, Welayta, Harar, and other kingdoms.
 Thus, by 1898 Ethiopia expanded into its modern territorial boundaries.
-In the north, he was confronted with an expanding Italy.
-Decisively defeating it at the Battle of Adwa in 1896 using imported modern weapons, Menelik ensured Ethiopia's independence and confined Italy to Eritrea.
+In the northern region, he confronted Italy's expansion.
+Through a resounding victory over the Italians at the Battle of Adwa in 1896, utilizing modern imported weaponry, Menelik ensured Ethiopia's independence and confined Italy to Eritrea.

-Later, after the Second Italo-Ethiopian War, Benito Mussolini's Italian Empire occupied Ethiopia and established the Italian East Africa, merging it with neighboring Eritrea and Italian Somaliland colony to the south-east.
-After World War II, the Italians were driven out of Ethiopia with the help of the British army.
-The Emperor returned from exile and the country was one of the founding members of the United Nations, and in 1962 annexed Eritrea.
-However, the 1973 Wollo famine and domestic discontent led to the fall of the Empire in 1974.
+Later, after the Second Italo-Ethiopian War, Benito Mussolini's Italian Empire occupied Ethiopia and established Italian East Africa, merging it with neighboring Eritrea and the Italian Somaliland colonies to the south-east.
+During World War II, the Italians were driven out of Ethiopia with the help of the British army.
+The Emperor returned from exile and the country became one of the founding members of the United Nations.
+However, the 1973 Wollo famine and domestic discontent led to the fall of the Empire in 1974 and the rise of the Derg.

-By 1974, Ethiopia was one of only three countries in the world to have the title of emperor for its head of state, together with Japan and Iran.
-It was the second-to-last country in Africa to use the title of emperor, as after it came the short-lived Central African Empire, which lasted between 1976 and 1979 under Emperor Bokassa I.